YuanGongND/vocalsound/README.md

 This repository contains the official code of the data preparation and baseline experiment in the ICASSP paper [VocalSound: A Dataset for Improving Human Vocal Sounds Recognition](https://ieeexplore.ieee.org/document/9746828) (Yuan Gong, Jin Yu, and James Glass; MIT & Signify).
 Specifically, we provide an **extremely simple one-click** *Google Colab* script [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/YuanGongND/vocalsound/blob/main/colab/VocalSound.ipynb) for the baseline experiment, no GPU is needed.

+The dataset is ideal for:

+- Build vocal sound recognizer.
+- Research on removing model bias on various speaker groups.
+- Evaluate pretrained models (e.g., those trained with AudioSet) on vocal sound classification.
+- Combine with existing large-scale general audio dataset to improve the vocal sound recognition performance.

 ## Citing